Invader Zim: Enter the Florpus

-Invader Zim: Enter the Florpus (titled onscreen as Dib Membrane VS. Invader Zim: Enter the Florpus) is a 2019 American animated science fiction comedy film written by Jhonen Vasquez.
-It is based on and is a continuation of the animated television series Invader Zim, which was created by Vasquez and originally aired on Nickelodeon from 2001 to 2002 and later Nicktoons in 2006.
-Originally created as a television film for Nickelodeon's own network, Netflix bought its distribution rights in May 2019.
-The film was released on Netflix on August 16, 2019, and received critical acclaim, with critics praising the animation, humor, and voice performances.
+Invader Zim: Enter the Florpus is a 2019 American animated science fiction comedy film based on Jhonen Vasquez's eponymous television series.
+Serving as a continuation of the series following its 2002 cancellation, the film was directed by Hae Young Jung, Young Kyun Park and Vasquez, the latter of whom wrote its screenplay.
+In the film, Zim discovers his almighty leaders never had any intention of coming to Earth and he loses confidence in himself for the first time in his life, which is the big break his human nemesis, Dib, has been waiting for.

+Richard Steven Horvitz, Rosearik Rikki Simons, Andy Berman, Melissa Fahn, Rodger Bumpass, Vasquez, Wally Wingert, Kevin McDonald and Olivia d'Abo reprise their voice roles from the series.
+The film was conceived after several discussions between Nickelodeon and Vasquez on creating an Invader Zim revival after its cancellation and was officially announced in April 2017.

+Invader Zim: Enter the Florpus was originally set to air on Nickelodeon, but instead released on Netflix on August 16, 2019.
+The film received positive reviews from critics, with many applauding it as a strong revival of the series.

 Plot

-When alien Irken infiltrator Zim suddenly reappears after a long absence, his now-overweight human nemesis Dib Membrane confronts him.
+When Zim reappears after a long absence, his now-overweight human nemesis Dib Membrane confronts him.
 Zim reveals that his disappearance was meant to make Dib too physically unfit to oppose him, allowing Zim to begin Phase Two of his plan.
-Zim contacts his leaders, the Almighty Tallest Red and Purple, but realizes during the call he has forgotten what Phase Two entails.
+Zim contacts his leaders, the Almighty Tallest, but realizes that he has forgotten what Phase Two entails.

 Dib regains his physical fitness with help from his sister Gaz.
-Their father Professor Membrane gives Dib a prototype device called the Membracelet, meant to harness the positive energy of the world's children, but expresses his disappointment in Dib's continued belief in aliens.
-An incensed Dib goes to confront Zim but finds him in a state of depression; Zim and his robotic assistant GIR have been unable to remember Phase Two and, furthermore, have realized that the Irken Armada does not plan to invade Earth.
-Defeated, Zim surrenders to Dib, who decides to present him to the world during his father's Membracelet presentation.
+Their father, Professor Membrane, gives Dib a prototype device called the Membracelet, meant to harness the positive energy of the world's children, but expresses his disappointment in Dib's continued belief in aliens.
+An incensed Dib goes to confront Zim, but finds him in a state of depression; Zim and his robotic assistant GIR have been unable to remember Phase Two and, furthermore, have realized that the Irken Armada does not plan to invade Earth.
+Accepting his impending defeat, Zim surrenders to Dib, who decides to present him to the world during his father's Membracelet presentation.

-At Professor Membrane's keynote address, Dib allows Zim to modify the prototype Membracelet to hijack the presentation.
-However, as soon as Zim is free, the lights go out, Membrane disappears, and Zim takes control of the stage in disguise.
-Dib awakens the next day to find that he and Gaz are imprisoned in their own home by Clembrane, a failed clone of their father, while Zim continues distributing the modified Membracelets around the world.
-After GIR compels every child on Earth to hold hands while wearing the bracelets, Zim uses Minimoose and the combined energy of the Membracelets to teleport Earth into the Irken Armada's flight path to force the Tallest to visit him.
+At Professor Membrane's keynote address, Dib allows Zim to modify the Membracelet to hijack the presentation.
+However, as soon as Zim is free, the lights go out, Membrane disappears and Zim takes control of the stage in disguise.
+Dib awakens the next day to find that he and Gaz are imprisoned in their own home by Clembrane, a failed clone of their father, while Zim continues distributing Membracelets around the world.
+After GIR compels every child on Earth to hold hands while wearing the bracelets, Zim uses Minimoose and the combined energy of the Membracelets to teleport Earth into the Irken Armada's flight path and force the Tallest to visit him.
 However, the irritated Tallest decide to simply destroy him along with the Earth once they reach it.